clomok/dmarc-analyzer/README.md

 **DMARC Analyzer** is a private, self-hosted security tool designed to ingest, parse, and visualize DMARC aggregate reports (RUA).

+I have been implementing domain level email security for years but have never had an easy way to check it to see if anything was wrong, I would just rely on someone letting me know there was an issue.
+I finally built this tool for my internal use and for an easier way to keep an eye on the events happenind to my domains' emails.

 Unlike commercial SaaS solutions that require you to ship sensitive email traffic data to third parties, this tool keeps your data entirely within your own infrastructure.
 It provides immediate actionable intelligence on email spoofing attempts, SPF/DKIM misalignments, and unauthorized IPs sending mail on your behalf.

+I needed the tool, so I built it.
+You can use it.

 ### Key Features